 Corporate Funders: POAH has access to working capital and lines of credit so we can act quickly to purchase at-risk properties.

-POAH’s corporate funders include Boston Community Capital, Calvert Foundation, Local Initiatives Support Corporation, Low Income Investment Fund, The Life Initiative, Boston Private.
+POAH’s corporate funders include Boston Community Capital, Calvert Impact Capital, Local Initiatives Support Corporation, Low Income Investment Fund, The Life Initiative, Boston Private, and others.

 Investors and Lenders: POAH has leveraged hundreds of millions of dollars from the private sector to preserve and create affordable housing.

-POAH’s investors and lenders have included Bank of America, Boston Capital, Citibank, Enterprise, JP Morgan Chase, Massachusetts Housing Investment Corporation, National Equity Fund, National Affordable Housing Trust, Prudential, PNC, TD Bank, Housing Finance Agencies in 9 states and the District of Columbia, and many others.
+POAH’s investors and lenders have included Bank of America, Boston Capital, Citibank, Enterprise, Housing Partnership Equity Trust, JP Morgan Chase, Massachusetts Housing Investment Corporation, National Equity Fund, National Affordable Housing Trust, Prudential, PNC, TD Bank, housing finance agencies in 11 states and the District of Columbia, and many others.

-National Organizations: POAH is actively involved with a range of national housing organizations who provide public policy advocacy, training, and technical assistance.
+National Organizations: POAH is actively involved with a range of national housing organizations who provide opportunities for peer collaboration, public policy advocacy, and more.

-POAH’s national affiliations include Stewards of Affordable Housing for the Future, Housing Partnership Network, National Housing and Rehabilitation Association, National Leased Housing Association, National Housing Trust, and others.
+POAH’s national affiliations include Stewards of Affordable Housing for the Future, Housing Partnership Network, Housing Partnership Equity Trust, National Housing Conference, National Housing and Rehabilitation Association, National Leased Housing Association, and others.